 - There is no regulation in place for cryptocurrency, and the EU does not recognise cryptocurrencies as legal tender.
 The EU’s overall view of bitcoin is that “no member state can introduce its own currency”.
 Cryptocurrency exchanges are legal, depending on the country, and should be under the Anti-Money Laundering Directive, according to the European Commission.

 - The Central Bank of Ireland has declared that in cases of ICOs, the question of whether tokens are “transferable securities” will be decided on a case-by-case basis.

 - Capital gains tax law does apply to transactions involving cryptocurrencies in the event an individual earns a profit from buying or selling.

 Cash, Cheques and Money Orders

 - Cheques are a common form of cashless payment, almost double the average usage in the EU.
-However, cheque usage is being fast-outpaced by electronic transactions.
+However, cheque usage, the volume of which dropped by 15% y-o-y in Q1 2020 to 6.6 million, is being fast-outpaced by electronic transactions.